 To recognize members of the MiOTA who, with their knowledge and expertise, during their career have made a significant contribution to the continuing education and professional development of members via utilizing special skills and/or knowledge in therapeutic practice, education, research, and/or administration.
 Both scholarly contribution and organizational leadership will be considered.

 Distinguished Service Award

 To honor a member of MiOTA for extraordinary service to the MiOTA.
-Nominee has made continuing and outstanding contributions to the development, growth and process of MiOTA.
+The nominee has made continuing and outstanding contributions to the development, growth, and process of MiOTA.

 To recognize a member of MiOTA for significant contribution in promoting OT in the political arena via assuming an active role in training and organizing occupational therapists to impact on federal or state regulations and/or policies, educating legislators of other key government officials about the purpose and function of OT, responding to requests for action from the legislative committee of the MiOTA, acting as an advocate for consumers of health care and educational services, or playing an active role in state activities related to state PACs.

 To actively support MiOTA participation by recognizing occupational therapy departments in which 80% or more of the staff are members of MiOTA.